 Precedence for this type of automated experimental evaluation was found during

 the literature review phase of this dissertation.
 However, the focus was in the area of various healthcare classification problems.
-By moving the domain into the area of credir card fraud detection, the experiments sought to determine if one of the four techniques chosen could be shown to be statically demonstrably stronger at explaining the causes for an individual classification of fraud.
+By moving the domain into the area of credit card fraud detection, the experiments sought to determine if one of the four techniques chosen could be statistically demonstrably stronger at explaining the causes for an individual classification of fraud.

 Contributions and Impact

-In these experiments it could not be proven that one of the chosen XAI techniques (SHAP, LIME, ANCHORS, or DiCE) would provide superior explanations for a NN model identifying a particular transaction instance as fraudulent.
-SHAP values are al- ready a relatively common set of data points that commercial products in the Financial Crime space use when they offer local post-hoc card fraud explanation to users.
-One might infer from the experimental output from the research in this paper that there is relatively little benefit for vendors in this domain to develop additional interfaces that provide LIME, ANCHORS, or DiCE style outputs.
+In these experiments, it could not be proven that one of the chosen XAI techniques (SHAP, LIME, ANCHORS, or DiCE) would provide superior explanations for an NN model identifying a particular transaction instance as fraudulent.
+SHAP values are already a relatively common set of data points that commercial products in the Financial Crime space use when they offer local post-hoc card fraud explanations to users.
+One can infer from the experimental output from the research in this paper that there is little benefit for vendors in this domain to develop additional interfaces that provide LIME, ANCHORS, or DiCE style outputs.
 However (and obviously), this paper should only be considered as a starting point for future product roadmap research/development.
 The credit card dataset used in this paper contained many useful fraud patterns but it is just a single source.
 The XAI techniques chosen for the experiments in this paper are commonly referenced and used in the interpretability research found in the literary review.
 However, there are other methods and variations on SHAP, LIME, ANCHORS, and Counterfactuals for which their outputs could be scored by the Identity, Stability, Separability, Similarity, and Computational Efficiency metrics designed for this paper.

 Future Work